Article Translations: (Spanish)

 Use a little stress to your advantage.
 Stress is your body's warning mechanism — it's a signal that helps you prepare for something important that's about to happen.
 So use it to your advantage.
 Instead of reacting to the stress by dreading, complaining, or fretting about the test with friends, take an active approach.
 Let stress remind you to study well in advance of a test.
 Chances are, you'll keep your stress from spinning out of control.
 After all, nobody ever feels stressed out by thoughts that they might do well on a test.

 Be prepared.
 Some students think that going to class is all it should take to learn and do well on tests.
-But there's much more to learning than just hoping to soak everything up in class.
+But there's much more to learning than just hoping to soak up everything in class.
 That's why good study habits and skills are so important — and why no amount of cramming or studying the night before a test can take the place of the deeper level of learning that happens over time with regular study.

-Many students find that their test anxiety is reduced when they start to study better or more regularly.
+Many students find that their test anxiety eases when they start to study better or more regularly.
 It makes sense — the more you know the material, the more confident you'll feel.
 Having confidence going into a test means you expect to do well.
 When you expect to do well, you'll be able to relax into a test after the normal first-moment jitters pass.

 If you find yourself thinking negative thoughts ("I'm never any good at taking tests" or "It's going to be terrible if I do badly on this test"), replace them with positive messages.
 Not unrealistic positive messages, of course, but ones that are practical and true, such as "I've studied hard and I know the material, so I'm ready to do the best I can."
 (Of course, if you haven't studied, this message won't help!)